Las Vegas Casino Timeline

 1987.
 Castaways closes, so the Mirage can be constructed.

 1985.
 The original MGM Grand becomes Bally's.
-(The MGM Grand would reopen at its current location in 1990.)
+(The MGM Grand would open at its current location in 1990.)

 1980.
 A fire at the original MGM Grand kills 87 people.